nfdi4health/csh-deployment/k8s/cluster_config/keycloack_operator/INSTALL.md

-# 🧰 Keycloak Deployment with PostgreSQL Operator and Backup Restore
+#Keycloak Deployment with PostgreSQL Operator and Backup Restore

 This guide explains how to deploy **Keycloak using the Keycloak Operator**, back it with a PostgreSQL cluster managed by the **Zalando Postgres Operator**, and securely **restore a realm backup** while avoiding exposure of the master realm.